 Family: Asclepiadaceae - Milkweed Family

-Pollinators: other species of Asclepias are pollinated by insects (specifically bees, moths and butterflies)
+Pollinators: insects (specifically bees, moths and butterflies); self-fertile

-Habitat in Arches National Park: desert shrub and pinyon-juniper communities
+Habitat in Arches National Park: weed in disturbed areas and riparian areas

 Other: The genus name, “Asclepias”, refers to “Asklepios”, a Greek physician and an authority on the medicinal use of plants and who according to Greek Myth could bring the dead to life.
 Hades fearing a loss of employment, convinced his brother Zeus to kill Asklepios with a bolt of lightning.
-The species name, “cryptoceras”, is from “cryptos” which means "hidden" and “keras” which means "horn or antlers".
+The species name, “speciosa”, means “showy”.